Bengal1/Noisy-Channel/README.md

 # Noisy Channel
-This reposatory is part of a small project I did in my B.sc in Elecrical engineering at [Tel-Aviv University](https://www.tau.ac.il).
+This reposatory is part of a small project I did in my B.sc in Elecrical Engineering.
 The project about computer comunication and sockets operation.

 ### *Description & Functuinallity*: